-Interactive touchscreen experiences are a fantastic way to connect with customers.
-They are intuitive to use, look great, by creating a sense of wow, and can help to project a brand as innovative and dynamic.
+Interactive touchscreen experiences are a fantastic way to connect with customers, whether at events, tradeshows and exhibitions or in your showroom or marketing suite.
+They are intuitive to use, look great, by creating a sense of WOW, and can help to project a brand as innovative and dynamic.

 Not only that, but they can really help to simplify complex ideas, products and services and demonstrate them visually.
 Which goes a long way to making them memorable and quick to understand.

-And in the current climate, with Covid-19, where businesses cannot meet with customers or attend events, interactive experiences are ideal for staying connected with customers.
+And in the where businesses may not be able to meet with customers or attend events, interactive experiences are ideal for staying connected with customers.
 As, depending on the software, they can be shared over the web or used to create virtual demo spaces for customers to explore in their own time.

-We have delivered a wide range of successful interactive projects for a variety of clients, from Fujitsu and Syntegon (formerly Bosch Packaging Technology) to the Royal Mint and the National Library of Scotland.
+We have delivered a wide range of successful interactive projects for a variety of clients, from Fujitsu and Syntegon (formerly Bosch Packaging Technology) to the Royal Mint, IHG and BMW.
 For sales enablement, tradeshows and museums.

 There are lots of ways to develop an interactive touchscreen experience, but some of the main options available to you are outlined in this article.